Sunday, June 26, 2011

 Finally, when I did manage to book a machine, it took few minutes to figure out which washer/dryer I had booked, as the label on the machines were equally confusing.

-illiterate users will be able to understand them as well.
+The whole experience made me realize the importance of pictorial interfaces.
+Pictorial interfaces, with appropriate use of iconography, can cover various user demographics.
+Pictorial interfaces cross the language barrier and illiterate users will be able to understand them as well.
 Pictorial interfaces do have few drawbacks regarding accessibility (how will a visually impaired user use these systems?), but however makes things simpler.